-\paragraph{Takeaway:} These taxes distort reported gains in predictable ways: overconfident hallucinations inflate apparent utility, instruction drift undermines deployability, and expanded attack surfaces raise real-world risk.
-The answer is not to abandon RLVR but to \emph{co-optimize} for reliability—compose rewards so correctness, grounding, and abstention can all improve; manage variance and difficulty; and make calibration and provenance part of evaluation.
-We follow this recipe in the next sections to show where conclusions change once the tax is priced in (\secref{sec:evaluation}, \secref{sec:protocol}).
+\paragraph{Takeaway:} These taxes distort reported gains predictably: overconfident hallucinations inflate apparent utility, instruction drift undermines deployability, and expanded attack surfaces raise real-world risk.
+The answer is not to abandon RLVR but to \emph{co-optimize} for reliability: compose rewards so correctness, grounding, and calibrated abstention can all improve; manage variance and difficulty; and make calibration and provenance part of evaluation.
+We follow this recipe in the next sections to show where conclusions change once the tax is accounted for in \secref{sec:evaluation} and \secref{sec:protocol}.

-\section{Perspective II — Pitfalls in Evaluation: Are We Measuring Real Reasoning Gains Accurately?}
+\section{Perspective II: Pitfalls in Evaluation: Are We Measuring Real Reasoning Gains Accurately?}

 Claims about RLVR progress are highly sensitive to sampling budgets, metric design, and dataset hygiene.
-This matters for our thesis: budget mismatch, fragile judge pipelines, and calibration drift can overstate “reasoning gains” and complicate transfer beyond math and code.
-We treat contamination separately in Section~\ref{sec:contamination} and focus here on budgeting, metric robustness, and calibration.
+Budget mismatch, fragile judge pipelines, and calibration drift can overstate ``reasoning gains'' and complicate transfer beyond math and code.
+We treat contamination separately in \secref{sec:contamination} and focus here on budgeting, metric robustness, and calibration.